 • controlling entry to different parts of the festival such as backstage or VIP areas.

 Under the plans, money left on the card at the end of an event could be transferred back to the ticket holder's bank account.

-Other options may involve allowing it to be used after the festival, for example towards buying a CD, or using at another event run by the same promoter.'Totally new'
+Other options may involve allowing it to be used after the festival, for example towards buying a CD, or using at another event run by the same promoter.

 People traveling around London are used to cashless transactions, with the Oyster card.
 Similar systems are also used on transport in other cities and in businesses from universities to golf clubs.